 Skip to main content

-The BIN consists of the first 6 digits of the card number.
-This data is exposed optionally and is strictly governed by a feature flag tied to your account's PCI compliance status (AoC).
+For Enterprise clients with advanced fraud-analysis or treasury-routing needs, transaction responses can include the Bank Identification Number (BIN) — the first 6 digits of the card number.
+This field is opt-in and gated by a feature toggle tied to your account's PCI compliance status.

-Once enabled, the bin field will be populated within the transaction object in transaction responses (e.g., GET /v1/transactions).
+The bin field is populated within the Transaction object in transaction responses (for example, GET /transactions/{id}, POST /transactions, and list endpoints).

 {